wipmoore/logic/notes/logic-overview.md

 ## Reasoning and Logic

-Rationality is the quality or state of being rational, that is the being based on agreeable reason.
+Rationality is the quality or state of being rational, that is being based on agreeable reason.
 It implies the conformity of ones beliefs with one's reason to believe and ones actions with ones reason for action.
 Logic is the systematic study of the form of an argument.

 ## Properties of a system of logic